Skip to content

 KernelWorker["kernel worker<br/>canonical runtime-facing state"]

-ProcessOwner["process owner worker<br/>lifecycle and scheduling"]
+ProcessOwner["process owner worker<br/>host executor and state transport"]

 ThreadWorker["thread worker<br/>guest execution step loop"]